doubavitch/dockerized-dead-by-daylight/README.md

 ## How to run this pipeline

-- Clone this repository and work within the folder created locally:
+- In your terminal, clone this repository and work within the folder created locally:

 ```
 git@github.com:doubavitch/dockerized-dead-by-daylight.git